What Buyers and Sellers Really Pay to Close in Dallas-Fort Worth

 “Closing costs are only a couple thousand dollars, right?”
-I hear this at least twice a month — and every time, I have to be the one to break the news.
-The truth is, closing costs in DFW are bigger than most people think, and they sneak up on you if you’re not prepared.
+I hear this at least twice a month, and every time I have to be the one to break the news.
+Closing costs in DFW are bigger than most people think, and they sneak up on you if you’re not prepared.
 A nurse from McKinney told me she’d budgeted $3,000 for closing.
 Her actual bill?
 Just over $14,000.
-She still bought the house — but that surprise stung.
+She still bought the house, but that surprise stung.

-After nearly three decades selling homes across the metroplex, I’ve walked hundreds of buyers and sellers through that final settlement statement.
+I’ve walked hundreds of buyers and sellers through that final settlement statement over the years.
 Here’s what you actually need to know so you don’t get blindsided.

 What Are Typical Closing Costs for Buyers in Dallas-Fort Worth?